vaishnavinavale0101/InterestCalculator/README.md

 # InterestCalculator
-Web application for calculating simple and compound interest
+Web application for calculating simple and compound interest using HTML , CSS and Javascript